gchi66/NBAguesser/README.md

-# NBAguesser-
+# NBAguesser

-Guess the player based on different statistics
+Guess the NBA player based on a set of statistics.